httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Intermediaries with Multiple Backend Connections

-When the prioritization rules are applied strictly, low priority requests cannot make any progress while requests with higher priorities are inflight.
-If intermediaries forwarding requests to other endpoints through multiple connections block low priority requests as such, connections that only carry the low priority requests could remain blocked for certain amount of time, misleading the peer to believe that the connection has stalled.

-To prevent such misidentification that might lead to peers abruptly closing the connections, intermediaries may allocate small amount of bandwidths for all the requests that they are forwarding, so that every request can make some progress over time.
+An intermediary serving an HTTP connection might split requests over multiple backend connections.
+When it applies prioritization rules strictly, low priority requests cannot make progress while requests with priorities are inflight.
+This blocking can propagate to backend connections, which the peer might interpret as a connection stall.
+Endpoints often implement protections against stalls, such as abruptly closing connections after a certain time period.
+To reduce the possibility of this occurring, intermediaries can avoid strictly following prioritization and instead allocate small amounts of bandwidth for all the requests that they are forwarding, so that every request can make some progress over time.